the-gigi/gigi-zone/content/posts/2024/09/postgres-rds-eks/index.md

 Next, let's consider how to minimize the risk.
 Here are a few ideas:

+- Run the proxy pod in a dedicated namespace to isolate DB access from other workloads
-- Use a dedicated Postgres user with limited permissions (ideally just read-only permissions) to access the DB
+- Use a dedicated Postgres user with limited permissions to access the DB
 - Grant the Postgres user access only for the duration of your interactive session and revoke
 - When you fetch the username and password, do it in a sub-shell and copy directly to the clipboard.